b2evolution/ark_skin/README.md

-# Starter Skin for b2evolution CMS v6
+# Ark Skin for b2evolution CMS v6

-Fork this repository and rename it when you start a new skin for b2evolution.

-We will keep this up to date to have the correct minimal files as well as up to date features for a b2evolution skin package.

 ## Some tips: